Jessica Soldavini, PhD, MPH, RD, LDN

 Dr. Jessica Soldavini’s work focuses on food insecurity, federal nutrition programs, and nutrition and culinary education.
 Through her work with the Carolina Hunger Initiative and No Kid Hungry NC, she has been involved with a variety of projects supporting school and summer nutrition programs in North Carolina.
 Dr. Soldavini has been studying how these programs have adapted during the COVID-19 pandemic.
 She also works on a variety of studies related to food insecurity in college students.
 Dr. Soldavini provides college students with opportunities to gain experience working with community-based nutrition and culinary education programs and summer nutrition programs.
 She is interested in studying how these program impact both program participants and college student interns.
 Dr. Soldavini has an interest in conducting research with programmatic and policy implications.
 She often works with the organizations administering the programs she studies to help develop projects that will provide useful information to those administering them.
 She is involved with both quantitative and qualitative research projects.

-Jessica Soldavini in the Gillings news
+Jessica Soldavini in the Gillings News

 Honors and Awards

-Outstanding Dietitian of the Year2021, North Carolina Academy of Nutrition and Dietetics
+2021, North Carolina Academy of Nutrition and Dietetics

-Mary P. Huddleson Award for exceptional paper published in the Journal of the Academy of Nutrition and Dietetics2020, Academy of Nutrition and Dietetics Foundation
+Mary P. Huddleson Award for exceptional paper published in the Journal of the Academy of Nutrition and Dietetics

-Inaugural Engaged Scholarship Prize2020, UNC
+Inaugural Engaged Scholarship Prize

-Graduate Education Advancement Board Impact Award2020, UNC
+Graduate Education Advancement Board Impact Award

-James Beard Foundation National Scholar Award2019, James Beard Foundation
+James Beard Foundation National Scholar Award

-World Hunger Leadership Award2019, Rise Against Hunger
+World Hunger Leadership Award

 Representative Courses